It’s been a while since the SSL ball started rolling, and today almost all professional websites have SSL/TLS encryption implemented.

 Regularly, this problematic renewal process doesn’t happen with paid certificates, where other domain validation methods are taken into account when you decide to renew your certificate.

 Tip: For a deeper insight into how to analyze SSL certificates, jump over to the following article: Analyzing SSL Certificates with SurfaceBrowser.

 Users need to keep a closer eye on the type of SSL renewal process they use with their SSL certificates, as well as their exact expiration dates, to avoid losing traffic or getting hit by targeted expired-SSL-based attacks (man in the middle attacks, for example).

 SSL/TLS certificates are here to stay.
 Thanks to companies like Google, Mozilla and others, most of the crucial information that is sent and received over today’s network is encrypted.

 However, too many websites using SSL/TLS certificates still do not follow best-recommended practices to harden their encryption mechanisms.

 Having an SSL/TLS certificate implemented correctly can save your business and protect the privacy of your users and their sensitive information.
 That’s why it’s so important to keep your ciphers and SSL protocols updated to maintain the highest level of security—although if you set this too hard, your visitors may not be able to use some of your products or pages, due to browser incompatibilities.

 Also, having an SSL/TLS certificate installed doesn’t mean you’ll never be hacked.
 While it can help prevent certain types of attacks, you’ll be exposed to exploits and vulnerabilities over your web applications if other critical areas are not well-hardened.

 Do you want to access the DNS, IP, and domain name shadow infrastructure data about any HTTPS-based website?
-Book a SurfaceBrowser demo today, or sign up for a 7-day trial for only $49.
+Book a SurfaceBrowser demo today!

 Sign up for our newsletter!